swaggboi/PostText/README.md

 ## TODOs

 1. Return the last remark with remark form
-1. Marked some items for clean up with comments
-1. Method names may need to be shortened
+1. Method names may need to be shortened, should use POD instead to describe their function